the part of ai in finance and investment.

 The biggest change of all?
 Cost and access.
 The AI revolution—in the form of robo-advisors and AI-powered financial apps—is available to anyone with a smartphone and $5.

+This is the single greatest democratization of wealth-building tools in our history.
 The same high-level strategies that were once reserved for millionaires, like automatic rebalancing and tax-loss harvesting, are now being executed by algorithms for people just starting with their first $100.

 Strategy 1: The “You-Sized” Portfolio (Hyper-Personalization)